-Generally, all around seems to be around those 45, 50, people seem to feel that's comfortable.
+I might Yeah, just in my experience it it's often around the 4550 quid mark and I'm always London price or is that general generally all around seems to be around those 4550 people seem to feel that comfortable.
 I feel it's low.
-I do like to get them put up and you know, we don't significantly increase them in one go.
-We do it in phases, but no one ever leaves, and no one ever complains.
-And often patients say, about time to, you're too cheap.
+I do like to get them put up and you know, some we don't significantly increase them in one go.
+We do it in phases, but no one ever leaves and no one ever complains.
+And often patients say Bout time to you're too cheap.

 Yeah, yeah.
 Interesting.
-I'm just reminded as we're talking about that, I have a patient we had here recently who came in for IDD therapy, which is that spinal decompression thing we've got, and who'd come from another practitioner as well, because we're closer.
+I'm just reminded as we're talking about that, I have a patient we had here recently who came in for IDD therapy, which is that spinal decompression thing we Got, and you've come from another practitioner as well, because we're closer.
 And I had a chat with the other practitioner and I was told this guy is always going to be after a deal.
-And true enough, he saw two of the machine operators and both of the times it was how much you're going to knock off.
-And he was arguing for three quid off the price.
-And the practitioner was almost tempted to say, well, here's the three quid, but in the end, they had to say they had no control over our prices.
-It was set by the principal.
-And if I'd actually met the guy myself, I just had to explain to him, you know, we're not an East End Barrow market.
-This is high quality health care, and the price is what the price is, we don't do haggling.
-I hope there are a lot of practitioners out there who recognise that we're not in the business of haggling.
+And fair and true enough, he saw two of the machine operators and both of the times it was how much you're going to knock off.
+And he was arguing for three guid off the price.
+And what if a petition was almost tempted to say what is the three grade but in the end, they had to say they had no control over our prices.
+It was it was set by the principal.
+And if I'd actually met the guy myself, I just had to explain to him, you know, that, you know, we're not an East End Barrow market.
+This is this is high quality health care, and the price is what the price is we don't do haggling.
+I hope that I hope there are a lot of practitioners out there who recognise that we're not in the business of haggling.
 We shouldn't be doing that at all.
-Because those patients are always gonna be the difficult ones as you rightly said there.
-When you said failing to invest on your list here, what is it you're thinking about investing in, because I suspect there's an awful lot of people pulling in horns at the moment and saying, I really can't afford new equipment, redecoration, or whatever it might be.
+Because those patients are always gonna be the difficult ones as you right?
+Yes.
 Yeah.
+Yeah.
+When you said failing to invest on your list here, what is it you're thinking about investing in because I suspect there's an awful lot of people pulling in horns at the moment and saying that I really can't afford new equipment, redecoration, or whatever it might be.
+Yeah,

-I think it's still important to invest somewhat, like, if they need help with developing their business, then get help from someone like me.
+I think it's still important to invest somewhat if like, if they need help with developing their business, then get help from someone like me.
 So that it can be done more efficiently.
 I know what works and what doesn't work.
 And I can put things in place in no time to change things up for the better.
-And I think sometimes people will hang fire, or they won't get online booking or something because they think, oh, it's a cost.
-But it isn't actually, it is an investment.
-And you know, the payback is huge, but sort of understanding that you still need to be investing in your business to make sure that continues to grow.
-Last thing you want it to do, is start shrinking, because as we come out of recession, then you've got to put your foot to the floor to try and catch up.
-Whereas the other guy who's been investing and been improving his practice and his efficiency and everything else, he's already way ahead.
+And I think sometimes people will hang fire, or they won't get online booking or something because they think, Oh, it's a cost.
+But it isn't actually it is an investment.
+And you know, the payback is huge, but sort of understanding that you still need to be investing in your business, to make sure that continues to grow.
+Last thing you want it to do, we start shrinking, because as we come out of recession, then you've got to put your foot to the floor to try and catch up.
+Whereas the other guy who's been investing and been improving his practice and his efficiency and everything else.
+He's already way ahead.
+Yeah.